rangle/ngCourse2/advanced-components/access_child_components.md

 ## @ViewChild and @ViewChildren

-The @ViewChild and @ViewChildren decorators provide access to the class of child component from the containing component.
+The @ViewChild and @ViewChildren decorators provide access to the instantiated class of child components, allowing you to interact with non-private fields programmatically.

 The `@ViewChild` is a decorator function that takes the name of a component class as its input and finds its selector in the template of the containing component to bind to. `@ViewChild` can also be passed a template reference variable.